ShivamBwaj/Code-Sis/README.md

 # CODE-SIS 🌸

 CODE-SIS is a mini web platform inspired by Sheroes.com — a safe space where users can post supportive or helpful messages anonymously.
+Made in CodeRed Hackathon by ACM-W in VIT Chennai

 ## Features